helenzhupnyk/data-visualization-python/README.md

 This Project will be completed in 2 Parts:

-Part 1: Create Visualizations using Matplotlib, Seaborn & Folium Part 2: Create Dashboard using Plotly and Dash
+<p>Part 1: Create Visualizations using Matplotlib, Seaborn & Folium <br>
+Part 2: Create Dashboard using Plotly and Dash</p>